wavefrontHQ/logstash-output-wavefront/README.md

    "message" => "I'm not a hash type, so I won't get sent."
  }
 ```
-Wavefront output plugin for Logstash generate below metrics out of the above log data and sends to Wavefront
+The Wavefront output plugin for Logstash generates the following metrics from the event and sends the metrics to Wavefront:
 ```
 logstash.bytes.count 200
 logstash.bytes.mean 42.2